What is the difference between Memorial Day and Veterans Day?

 Similarly, the history of Veterans Day is tied to World War I. In November 1919, President Wilson announced a public holiday to celebrate the armistice that ended the war.
 During his proclamation, President Wilson highlighted the victories winning the war brought but also reminded the world that “To us in America, the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service.”

-World War I was considered in its time to the “the war to end all wars.”
-While the leaders in those years could not see it, an even greater war was coming.
+World War I was once dubbed “the war to end all wars.”
 In 1938, years before the US joined World War II, the US Congress formally established “Armistice Day” as a day to celebrate veterans of World War I and the hope for world peace.
-However, after the US got involved in World War II and the Korean War shortly after, “Armistice Day” did not share the same significance.
+However, after the US was dragged into World War II and the Korean War shortly after, “Armistice Day” as a name no longer had the same significance.